CleverRaven/Cataclysm-DDA/doc/TILESET.md

 The first object defines the default sprite size.

-Each tilesheet directory must have a corresponding object with single key being the tilesheet output filename.
-Empty object as value here means that the tilesheet has default sprite size and no offsets.
+Each tilesheet directory must have a corresponding object with a single key, which must be the tilesheet output filename.
+Passing an empty object as the value here means that the tilesheet uses the default sprite size and has no offsets.
 It can have overriding values under `sprite_width`, `sprite_height`, `sprite_offset_x`, `sprite_offset_y` keys.

-Tilesheet directories are expected to be named by `pngs_{tilesheet_basename}_{sprite_width}x{sprite_height}` template, such as `pngs_tiles_32x32`, `pngs_expan_32x32`, `pngs_tree_64x80`, etc. Their number should be minimized for better performance.
+Tilesheet directories are expected to us the following format: `pngs_{tilesheet_basename}_{sprite_width}x{sprite_height}` - such as `pngs_tiles_32x32`, `pngs_expan_32x32`, `pngs_tree_64x80`, etc. To improve performance, keep the number of separate directories to a minimum.

-`"filler": true` means the tilesheet is a filler, tile entries within it will be used only if IDs in them were not mentioned in any preceding tile entry.
+`"filler": true` means the tilesheet is a filler; tile entries within it will be used only if IDs in them were not mentioned in any preceding tile entry.
 Sprites within a filler directory will be ignored if another one with the same name was already encountered.
 A filler tilesheet is useful when upgrading the art in a tileset: old, low-quality art can be placed on filler tilesheet and will be automatically replaced as better images are added to the non-filler tilesheets.

-`"fallback": true` means the tilesheet is a fallback, it will be treated as a source of fallback ASCII character sprites.  `compose.py` will also compose the fallback tilesheet to the end of the tileset, and will add a "fallback.png" to `tile_config.json` if there is no `"fallback"` entry in `tile_info.json`.
+`"fallback": true` means the tilesheet is a fallback; it will be treated as a source of fallback ASCII character sprites.  `compose.py` will also append the fallback tilesheet to the end of the tileset, and will add a "fallback.png" to `tile_config.json` if there is no `"fallback"` entry in `tile_info.json`.

 You can add other keys like `source` but they should be ignored by `compose.py` and are meant as comments only.

 ### Expansion tile entries

 Tilesheets can have expansion tilesheets, which are tilesheets from mods.
-Each expansion tilesheet is a single `"id"` value, `"rotates": false"`, and `"fg": 0`.
-Expansion tile entry JSON are the only tile entry JSONs that use an integer value for `"fg"` and that value must be 0.
+Each expansion tilesheet is a single `"id"` value, where the `"rotates": false"`, and `"fg": 0` flags are set.
+Expansion tile entry JSONs are the only tile entry JSONs that may use an integer value for `"fg"`, and that value must be 0.
 Expansion tile entry JSONs must be located at the top layer of each tilesheet directory.

 ## `compose.py`